Car Accident Attorney in Cary

 Many motorists simply do not understand the responsibilities they shoulder when on the road, and it is people like you that suffer at the hands of those who do not take their driving responsibilities seriously.
-The motor vehicle accident attorneys at the Law Office of D. Hardison Wood are your Cary area experts who can help you understand your rights and get you the compensation you deserve.
+Our Cary car accident attorney can help you understand your rights and get you the compensation you deserve.

-- Stop: First of all, stay at the scene of the accident, but do your best to avoid obstructing traffic.
-North Carolina law requires that all drivers involved in any accident that involves personal or property damage or death stay at the accident scene.
+- Stop: Stay at the scene of the accident but do your best to avoid obstructing traffic.
+North Carolina law requires that all drivers involved in an accident that involves personal or property damage or death stay at the accident scene.
 You may leave temporarily to get medical assistance or to call an officer, but you must return to the scene as quickly as possible.

 - Assist the Injured: Next, if anyone has been seriously injured, call for medical assistance.
 Try to make the injured individuals comfortable, but do not move them unless you are trained to do so.